Review of the Importance of Working to Gain Precious Human Rebirths in the Future

 In this example, we can think of a sea turtle living at the bottom of the English Channel.
 The sea turtle is blind and only comes up to the surface once every hundred years and, somehow one time it manages to surface at the exact point where it actually sticks its head right through the hole in the center of this golden yoke.
 But really, the ocean that we’re thinking of should be an ocean that’s extremely wide and expansive and there’s only one golden yoke with only one hole in it.
 This sea turtle from the bottom of the ocean doesn’t even have eyes and doesn’t come to the surface all the time, but only once every hundred years.
 Also, the yoke isn’t anchored down, so it doesn’t stay in one place.
 It is floating all over on the surface of the water.
 We can clearly see that the chances are quite slim for the sea turtle to actually come up at the exact spot where it will be sticking its head right through the hole in the center of the yoke.

 What do these analogies refer to?
 First, we should think about how, from beginningless time, we’ve been wandering about, without any control, in recurring samsaric existence by the force of our disturbing emotions and karmic impulses.
-We are not in control over the process or the great ocean of uncontrollably recurring samsaric existence that we’ve been wandering within.
+We are not in control of the process or the great ocean of uncontrollably recurring samsaric existence that we’ve been wandering within.
 It is like this extremely wide, expansive and deep ocean described above.
 It’s fathomless.
 We can’t describe the scope of it.